 Rendering Engines vs. Javascript Engine #

-is the engine that processes and runs the webpage JavaScript.
+A Javascript engine, like v8 is the engine that processes and runs the webpage JavaScript.
 “Hot” code paths are optimized for quicker execution (e.g. looking up a property in an object directly).
 The browser JavaScript engine queries the rendering engine for displaying things.

 General Language Tips #